johnstonskj/thrift-specs/docs/protocol-json.md

 ## List and Set Encoding

-Thrift lists and sets are represented as JSON arrays, with the first element of the JSON array being the string identifier for the Thrift element type and the second element of the JSON array being the count of the Thrift elements.
+Thrift lists and sets are represented as JSON arrays, with the first element of the JSON array being the `type-id` for each element and the second element of the JSON array being the `count` of the Thrift elements.
 The Thrift elements then follow.

 ```json
 ["str",2,"hello","world"]